No. Candidates do not need to take the GRE in order to apply for this program.

 Health Informatics and Data Science (HIDS) is a multi-disciplinary field concerned with the optimal use of information, often aided by health information technology and tools, to improve individual health, healthcare, public health and biomedical research.
 It helps in the collection, organization, standardization of health data in a manner that is readily usable for analysis to improve current care processes and clinical research.
 HIDS assists in identifying novel insights on the health condition of patients and care processes.
 It also helps in improving the quality of care by generating better information and knowledge from patients’ data to improve outcomes, safety and costs.

-Example courses include: Introduction to Health Data Science and Analytics (HIDS 6001), Utilizing data in electronic medical records (HIDS 7003), AI for health applications (HIDS 7006) and Digital Health applications (HIDS 7007) and Human Factors Engineering, Usability and Safety (HIDS 508).
+Example courses include: Introduction to Health Data Science and Analytics (HIDS 6001), Utilizing data in electronic medical records (HIDS 7003), AI for health applications (HIDS 7006) and Digital Health applications (HIDS 7007).

 Prospective students will have undergraduate or advanced degrees in any field of engineering or life sciences including, Computer Science, Math, Physics, Engineering, Information Systems, Health Informatics, Biomedical Sciences, Medicine, Nursing or related fields.

 Graduates from the program will be ready to take on roles such as Data scientist, Data analyst, Programmer, Health business analyst, EHR data manager, Health technology consultant, Nurse informatician, Chief Medical Informatics Officer, Chief Analytics Officer, and other related positions.